Computer and Uses of Computers

 Supervise the children during sorting activities and assist wherever needed.

-If the velcro isn’t available, the children could also cut the pictures and paste it on the paper.
+Troubleshooting: If the velcro isn’t available, the children could also cut and paste the pictures on the Uses of Computer-Sorting Activity Sheet.

 Pictures are to be printed on a single side (NOT back to back).